jqbaena/myReads/README.md

     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
-    ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
+    ├── BookCard.js # Stateless component used for a single book ├── BookCardList.js # Stateless component used for making an array of books ├── CurrentlyReading.js # Stateless component used for 'currently reading' section ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg
     ├── index.css # Global styles.
 You probably won't need to change anything here.
-    └── index.js # You should not need to modify this file.
+    ├── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
+    ├── Read.js # Stateless component used for 'read' section
+    ├── Search.js # Component class used for the page /search ├── SearchLinkButton.js # Stateless component used for the link to /search └── WantToRead.js # Stateless component used for 'want to read' section

 ```

 Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.